 Garlic and herbs

-As little as one serving of pistachios a day could reduce blood pressure, according to the results from this study.
-Another study also found that the nut may lower blood pressure during stressful times thanks to its effect on blood vessel tightening and heart rate.
+As little as one serving of pistachios a day could reduce blood pressure, according to research published in Hypertension.
+Another study in the same journal also found that the nut may lower blood pressure during stressful times thanks to its effect on blood vessel tightening and heart rate.

-Kiwis are another fruit that positively impacts blood pressure.
-Some researchers studied how the fruit fares compared to apples: They found that eating three kiwis a day over eight weeks reduced blood pressure in people with slightly high blood pressure more so than eating one apple per day during the same time.
-(There are still plenty of health benefits of apples, though!)
+Kiwis are another one of the foods that lower blood pressure.
+In one study, researchers examined how the fruit fares compared to apples.
+They found that eating three kiwis a day over eight weeks reduced blood pressure in people with slightly high blood pressure more so than eating one apple per day during the same time.
 A daily serving of kiwi was also found to reduce blood pressure in people with only mildly elevated levels.
-Kiwis are also an excellent source of vitamin C which can also also improve blood pressure.
+Kiwis are also an excellent source of vitamin C which can also improve blood pressure.